sygmaprotocol/sygma-sdk/examples/substrate-to-evm-fungible-transfer/README.md

 ```

 ### Obtaining sygUSD Tokens

-The `RESOURCE_ID_SYGMA_USD` represents the ID for `sygUSD` tokens in the Sygma protocol.
-You will need `sygUSD` testnet tokens to complete this transfer.
+The `RESOURCE_ID` represents the ID for `tTNT` tokens in the Sygma protocol.
+You will need `tTNT` testnet tokens to complete this transfer.
 If you are transferring a different asset, you may need to replace this ID with the appropriate resource ID.

-You can obtain testnet `sygUSD` tokens for the Tangle testnet by visiting the [Sygma Testnet Faucet](https://docs.buildwithsygma.com/resources/environments/testnet/obtain-testnet-tokens/?ref=blog.buildwithsygma.com).
+You can obtain testnet `tTNT` tokens for the Tangle testnet by visiting the [Sygma Testnet Faucet](https://docs.buildwithsygma.com/resources/environments/testnet/obtain-testnet-tokens/?ref=blog.buildwithsygma.com).

 ## Usage